open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/teams/user.md

 # User

-This schema defines User entity.
+This schema defines the User entity.
 A user can be part of 0 or more teams.
 A special type of user called Bot is used for automation.
 A user can be an owner and own zero or more data asset entities.
 A user can also follow zero or more data asset entities.

 <b id="httpsgithub.comopen-metadataopenmetadatablobmaincatalog-rest-servicesrcmainresourcesjsonschemaentityteamsuser.json">&#36;id: https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/schema/entity/teams/user.json</b>